Natasha C. Merle: Notable cases

-She was also a member of the petitioner team in Buck v.
-Davis in 2017.
+In 2017, Merle was a member of the petitioner team in Buck v.
+Davis.

-As of January 2022, she was lead counsel for NAACP LDF v.
+In 2017, Merle was lead counsel for NAACP LDF v.
 Trump.

-Nomination to district court
+Federal judicial service

 On January 19, 2022, President Joe Biden nominated Merle to serve as a United States district judge of the United States District Court for the Eastern District of New York.
-President Biden nominated Merle to a new seat.
+President Biden nominated Merle to a new seat created following the appointment of Roslynn R. Mauskopf as director of the Administrative Office of the United States Courts.
 On April 27, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
+During Merle's confirmation hearing, Republican senators criticized her over comments she made in 2017 in which she said that proposals for voter ID laws and a border wall were based in white supremacy.
 On May 26, 2022, her nomination was reported out of committee by a 12–10 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
-On February 2, 2023, the committee deadlocked on her nomination by a 10–10 vote, which means that her nomination will be reconsidered.
+On February 2, 2023, the committee failed to report her nomination by a 10–10 vote.
 On February 9, 2023, her nomination was reported out of committee by an 11–10 vote.
-Her nomination is pending before the United States Senate.
+On June 21, 2023, the Senate invoked cloture on her nomination by a 51–50 vote, with Vice President Kamala Harris voting in the affirmative.
+Later that day, her nomination was confirmed by a 50–49 vote.
+Senator Joe Manchin joined all the Senate Republicans in opposing her nomination.
+Merle was President Biden's 100th district court judge to be confirmed.
+She received her judicial commission on August 11, 2023.